 I teach meditation and mindful communication to enhance people’s lives.
 And it is for anyone, anywhere, and anytime.

 In the workplace?
 Meditation and mindful communication help with problem solving, listening skills, decision-making, and assertiveness.
 It also helps us deal with overwhelm while increasing our creativity.
+Some of the companies I work with: The Council on Foreign Relations, BroadFutures, xScion Solutions.

 In relationships?
 Meditation and mindful communication help increase a sense of compassion and fulfillment, promotes a greater sense of calm and inner peace and well-being, reduces reactivity, depression, and dependency on what others think and say.
 We experience higher levels of self-compassion and self-acceptance, a deeper sense of self-trust and a feeling of safety and being supported.